ST ANDREWS INDOOR BOWLING CLUB

 8. A match shall consist of 16 ends.

-9. Two points will be awarded for a win one point for a draw
+9. Three points will be awarded for a win one point for a draw

 10. Should the points be equal after all the matches have be completed, then shall difference shall determine the winner